 These tests can include:

-A report is produced for each individual, clearly outlining any decisions reached on their ability to work.
-Fit for task medicals have three possible outcomes:
+We produce a report for each individual outlining any outcomes and how they affect their ability to work.
+'Fit for task' medicals have three possible outcomes:

 Employees deemed ‘not fit to work’ can receive treatment and undergo monitoring over time.
 When their health shows improvements, they can take the test again.

 Should they then pass, they are clear to return to their safety critical role if they and their employer have no objections.
 In some instances, employers may also decide to administer a functional assessment to ensure employee safety and capability.